How Does Alaska Law Protect My Right to Keep and Bear Arms?

 Whether you may carry a concealed handgun in your car may depend on local ordinances (laws) which can vary from city to city in Alaska.
 If you are traveling to a new community and you are not familiar with their laws, a quick call to the local law enforcement might save you a lot of headaches.
 Although you would not be violating Alaska state law, violating a local ordinance can still land you in trouble because the local law may preempt the more liberal statewide law.
 Or, again, a consultation with a skilled lawyer might be your best bet.

 Will Hiring a Lawyer Help Me Decide If I Can Own a Gun in Alaska?

 Yes.
-A consultation with a skilled criminal defense attorney might save you a lot of time, energy and time in prison.
+A consultation with a skilled criminal lawyer in Anchorage, AK might save you a lot of time, energy and time in prison.
 Keep in mind that a lawyer is your legal advocate and must give you sound advice rather than telling you whatever they think you want to hear to get you to hire them.
 If you have any further questions about this topic, feel free to call my office in at 907.262.9164 or send me an email personally at Eric@TrialGuy.com.